cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         sequence: channel.sequence,
     }

+    // verify proofs of counterparty state
+    abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))
+    abortTransactionUnless(verifyChannelUpgrade(connection, proofHeight, proofUpgrade, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyUpgrade))

     upgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))

+    // optimistically accept version that TRY chain proposes and pass this to callback for confirmation
+    // in the crossing hello case, we do not modify version that our TRY call returned and instead enforce
+    // that both TRY calls returned the same version if currentChannel.state == OPEN {
+        upgrade.fields.version == counterpartyUpgrade.fields.version
+    }
+    // if upgrades are not compatible by ACK step, then we restore the channel if !isCompatible(upgrade.fields, counterpartyUpgrade.fields) {
+        restoreChannel(portIdentifier, channelIdentifier)
+    }

+    if currentChannel.state == OPEN {
         // prove counterparty and move our own state to flushing
         // if we are already at flushing, then no state changes occur
-    // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier, upgrade.fields, counterpartyChannel, counterpartyUpgrade, proofChannel, proofUpgrade, proofHeight)
+        // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier)
+    }

     timeout = counterpartyUpgrade.timeout